sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

 du -h -d 2 /shared/data/
 ```

-The first line is not 100% necessary at this step, but it will be in the next part, so we mght as well put it in now.
+The first line is not 100% necessary at this step, but it will be in the next part, so we might as well put it in now.
 It helps some software know that this file contains bash code.

 Then to execute the script, navigate **in a terminal open on the server** to the place where the script is, and execute the following command: